omarcostahamido/PVM/README.md

 ## Development

 ### Logs

-All logs for each time each RPI is stored in the `log` folder in the current directory.
-If it doesn't exist yet, a new directory named `log` would be created.
+Logs will be recorded by `pvm.py` during execution.
+These will be stored in the `log/` folder, within the install directory of `PVM` on the Raspberry Pi device.
+This folder will be created if it doesn't exist yet.

-Name convention for each file is `{:%Y-%m-%d %H:%M:%S}.log`
+Name convention for each log file is `{:%Y-%m-%d %H:%M:%S}.log`

 All output from the console is synchronized to the file in real-time.